Back-to-school productivity apps and tools for the entire family

 Director - Social Purpose Programs, For Good and TELUS Wise

-Apps like Facebook’s recently launched Messenger Kids shows just how prevalent digital communication is for the COVID generation, even for young kids.
-Designed for kids under the age of 13 (you have to be 13 to have a regular Facebook/Messenger account), Messenger Kids provides free video calling and messaging on smartphones and tablets.
-Parents have a dashboard to curate contacts, monitor traffic and set time limits, while kids can communicate using filters and stickers.
+Apps like Facebook’s Messenger Kids show just how prevalent digital communication is even for young kids.
+Designed for kids under the age of 13 (you have to be 13 to use Facebook, Messenger and most social media accounts), Messenger Kids provides free video calling and messaging on smartphones and tablets.
+Parents have a dashboard to curate contacts, monitor traffic and set time limits while kids can communicate using filters and stickers.

 Participating with your kids in their early social media experiences can help to build a strong foundation for their teen and adult use of social media.
 Here are some things to consider:

 Regardless of which apps your kids want to use, it is important to walk through them together.
 They may be more tech savvy than you in some ways (hello, Tik Tok), but you have the maturity, experience and developed decision making necessary for responsible social media use.
 The apps’ terms, conditions and privacy settings must be a vital part of your exploration.
 Explain what it all means and help kids understand the tradeoff between giving up access to information and access to an app.
 Once your kids are familiar with the privacy terms and conditions of each app, you can set privacy parameters together.